-In Ferguson, United Way convened its partner agencies to provide a Community Resource Drop-in Center which served more than 1,200 residents who had needs that were exacerbated by the events in their neighborhood (see timeline below).
+Since August, United Way convened its partner agencies to provide resources and respite to nearly 2,000 residents in neighborhoods surrounding Ferguson who had needs that were exacerbated by the events in their area.

 As our community begins to overcome the challenges we currently face, United Way will continue to convene various community, corporate and government organizations to determine how our region can peacefully move forward.
 Like all parts of our region, Ferguson is an integral part of our community whose residents give and receive help from United Way supported agencies.
 Last year, United Way helped one in three people in Ferguson, its surrounding neighborhoods and throughout the St. Louis region.

 To receive periodic updates on the long-term, unified effort to help Ferguson, including resources, strategies and future volunteer opportunities, please provide your email address below.